Lucky Plants for Home as per Vastu

 Care for Jade plant:-

-→ Jade plant just like other succulents dislikes constantly moist soil and high humidity.
-It should be kept dry for the most time, and when watering, water it thoroughly till the water starts to come out from the bottom of the pot
+• Jade plant just like other succulents dislikes constantly moist soil and high humidity.
+Keep Pachira Aquatica dry for the majority of the time, and when watering, thoroughly water it until water starts to come out from the bottom of the pot.

-→ This plant can be placed in direct sun but fares much better in the shaded sun. younger plants need shaded light and will crisp up in full intense direct sunlight, but older specimens can handle it and will sun stress into a beautiful shade of red.
+• You can place this plant in direct sunlight, but it fares much better in shaded sun.
+Younger plants require shaded light and will crisp up in intense, direct sunlight, but older specimens can handle it and will develop a beautiful shade of red under sun stress.

 If you’re interested in getting one, check these links miniature jade plant or variegated jade plant or visit nursery nisarga